TomasS666/real-time-web-1920/README.md

 ## Replica set
 To use MongoDB it's change stream functionality, you're required to get a MongoDB replica set up and running.
 In short, that's a formation of at least 3 mongod instances which maintain the same data.
 For it to be a valid formation there should at least be 3 instances.
 It's common to see a formation which has a PRIMARY node for writing and reading data and at least two SECONDARY nodes who listen to the oplog of the PRIMARY node to replicate / update the data.

+Definition of the Oplog by MongoDB: __The oplog (operations log) is a special capped collection that keeps a rolling record of all operations that modify the data stored in your databases.__ - https://docs.mongodb.com/manual/core/replica-set-oplog/

+So basically, the oplog records everything that happens in the database.
+And when you have 3 nodes running, the two secondary nodes are catching up with the oplog of the PRIMARY node.

+More about the replica sets and how election can come into play over here:

 ## API
 At this moment, I have a little API of my own.
 I wanted to either make more endpoints in the future to request and query more specific data, but I didn't get there unfortunately.
 Right now I serve JSON from an endpoint ```/shows/``` which returns